 We sell worldwide via our website, which is one of the most extensive of its type in the world.
-We have London’s largest selection of well-provenance, quality Asian, Islamic, Colonial and Tribal antiques.
+We have London’s largest selection of well-provenanced, quality Asian, Islamic, Cross-cultural and Tribal antiques.

-Our gallery, where all our stock is located, is situated in the heart of central London, just off Regent Street.
+Our premises are situated in the heart of central London, just off Regent Street.

 We help build private collections, and we understand that our clients don’t collect objects so much as they collect stories, and in so doing, they help preserve culture and history.
-We also sell to many public museums and institutions – having sold around 160 separate items to around 30 museums worldwide in the last few years.
+We also sell to many public museums and institutions – having sold almost 200 separate items to around 30 museums worldwide in the last few years.

-We produce each month a catalogue of items which is distributed by email to almost 10,000 clients and contacts.
+We produce each month a catalogue of items which is distributed by email to around 28,000 clients and contacts.

 Sound provenance is extremely important to us.
 All our stock is sourced from old UK and European collections only.
 We do not source items from Asia or from other original source locations.

 Michael Backman, the gallery founder, is an art historian, economist & writer.
-He is the author of eight books that cover all aspects of Asia – from culture to politics & business, and is a past newspaper columnist.
+He is the author of nine books that cover all aspects of Asia – from culture to politics & business, and has previously had regular newspaper columns in Australia & Singapore.
 Published by Macmillan and John Wiley & Sons, editions of his books have appeared in English, Chinese, Spanish, Vietnamese and Indonesian.
 One, Asian Eclipse, was named by The Economist among its ‘Books of the Year’ and appeared on several bestseller lists.
-The then Thai Prime Minister described the book as one ‘that all Thais should read,’ and then Singapore Prime Minister cited Backman in his annual National Day Address.
+The then Thai Prime Minister described the book as one ‘that all Thais should read,’ and the then Singapore Prime Minister cited Backman in his annual National Day Address.
 In turn, he has addressed the National Press Clubs or Foreign Correspondents’ Clubs of Australia, Singapore, Hong Kong & Thailand.

 He has travelled to almost every Asian country (among many others), and prior to living in London, lived & worked in Jakarta, Paris, Melbourne, Adelaide and Canberra.